onzfonz/comp227/src/content/1/en/part1d.md

 ### Update of the state is asynchronous

 Let's expand the application so that it tracks the total number of button presses in the state `total`.
-Everytime the mouse is clicked, `total` will update:
+Every time the mouse is clicked, `total` will update:

 ```js
 const App = () => {